Marcellus Williams in Missouri

 Governor Mike Parson

-Marcellus Williams is at risk of being executed in Missouri for the 1988 murder of Felicia Gayle, a former St. Louis Post-Dispatch reporter in St. Louis, who was stabbed to death in her home.
-No execution date is currently set, however, in June 2023, Gov. Mike Parson lifted Marcellus' stay of execution, which had bee issued by former Gov. Eric Greitens minutes before Marcellus' 2017 scheduled execution.
-Williams is at risk of receiving a new date at any time.
+Marcellus Williams is scheduled to be executed in Missouri on September 24, 2024 for the alleged 1988 murder of Felicia Gayle, a former St. Louis Post-Dispatch reporter in St. Louis, who was stabbed to death in her home.
+In June, 2023, Gov. Mike Parson lifted Marcellus' stay of execution, which had been issued by former Gov. Eric Greitens minutes before Marcellus' 2017 scheduled execution.

-Almost Marcellus' entire conviction rested on inconsistent testimonies from two individuals who were incentivized to testify against Marcellus.
-Recent testing from 2016 of evidence from the crime scene entirely excluded Marcellus, thereby wholly contradicting the testimony used to secure his conviction, yet he is still imminently at risk of execution in Missouri.
+Marcellus' entire conviction rested on inconsistent testimonies from two individuals who were incentivized to testify against him.
+Recent testing of evidence from the crime scene entirely excluded Marcellus, thereby wholly contradicting the testimony used to secure his conviction, yet he is still imminently at risk of execution in Missouri.

 Main concerns with Marcellus' case (From the Innocence Project):